FREQUENTLY ASKED QUESTIONS

 Q: Is the U.S. relying on Russian LNG?

-A: Of the LNG imported into the New England this winter, the U.S. Energy Information Administration (EIA) indicates that the all but one cargo came from Trinidad.
+A: Of the LNG imported into the New England last winter, the U.S. Energy Information Administration (EIA) indicates that all but one cargo came from Trinidad.
 The remaining cargo came from a terminal in France that does not produce LNG.
 That French terminal receives LNG from a variety of sources, including US, Nigeria and Russia.
 It is likely those sources were blended to produce the so-called Russian LNG delivered into New England.